HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.debugging.md

 Selecting the **Attach using Process ID** one yields the following result:
 ![Added a configuration](/assets/added-configuration-2ur2d1tvzobj.png)

-See [[vs.1.7.#debugging-specific-app-types]] for details on all of these configurations.
+See [debugging-specific-app-types](#debugging-specific-app-types) for details on all of these configurations.

 During debugging, the Status Bar shows the current configuration and the current debugging interpreter.
 Selecting the configuration brings up a list from which you can choose a different configuration: